Harshm27/logistics-analytics-dashboard/README.md

-# 🚚 Logistics Analytics Dashboard
+# Logistics Analytics Dashboard

-A modern, full-stack logistics management platform for analyzing shipment data, visualizing routes, and comparing shipping options.
+A full-stack web application for managing and analyzing shipment data.
+The platform allows users to upload Excel files containing shipment information, visualize routes on an interactive map, compare shipping rates across multiple carriers, and generate analytics insights to optimize logistics operations.

+## What This Project Does

+This dashboard processes bulk shipment data from Excel files and provides:

+1. **Data Processing**: Parses Excel files containing shipment details including pickup/delivery locations, dates, carriers, weights, and costs
+2. **Route Visualization**: Displays all shipment routes on an interactive map with geocoding to show pickup and delivery locations
+3. **Rate Comparison**: Calculates and compares shipping rates from multiple carriers (Royal Mail, DPD, DHL, FedEx, UPS, ParcelForce) for each shipment route
+4. **Analytics Dashboard**: Generates visual analytics including shipment volume by country, cost analysis, weight distribution, and carrier performance metrics
+5. **Advanced Filtering**: Filter shipments by country, carrier, date range, weight, and transport mode to analyze specific subsets of data
+6. **Data Table View**: Display all shipment data in a sortable, searchable table format

-## ✨ Features
+## Features

-- **📊 Data Import**: Upload Excel files with shipment data
+- **Data Import**: Upload Excel files with shipment data
-- **🗺️ Interactive Maps**: Visualize shipment routes with geocoding
+- **Interactive Maps**: Visualize shipment routes with geocoding
-- **💰 Rate Comparison**: Compare shipping rates across carriers
+- **Rate Comparison**: Compare shipping rates across carriers
-- **📈 Analytics**: Comprehensive analytics and insights
+- **Analytics**: Comprehensive analytics and insights
-- **🔍 Advanced Filtering**: Filter by country, carrier, date, weight, and more
+- **Advanced Filtering**: Filter by country, carrier, date, weight, and more
-- **📥 Export**: Download filtered data and reports
+- **Export**: Download filtered data and reports

-## 🛠️ Tech Stack
+## Tech Stack

 ### Frontend
 - React 18 with TypeScript